-REASON 1: Real world surprises slow you down and dent your budget
+REASON 1: Real-world surprises slow you down and dents your budget

 REASON 2: A new survey will give you as-built plans that are up-to-date and without bias

 As-built surveys create up-to-date documentation of the interior layout.
 The resulting documentation captures deviations from the architect’s original plans, changes from renovations and interior design alterations.
 Gone are the days of wondering whether you have the most current information about the project.
 Today, project stakeholders can feel confident having the most recent, most accurate documents available with as-built surveys in hand.

 REASON 3: Improvements in technology require constant upgrades

 Because we continually invest in our equipment to keep pace with the rapid advancements in tools, technology, and best practices, you’ll avoid the cost of maintaining and updating the equipment and software.

 REASON 4: Reliable existing condition data will give your team confidence and create efficiencies